Mohammed-Lashein/ITI-frontend-1-month-summer-training/everyday-assignments/Day1/README.md

 Since most of the headings in this page have consistent format and importance (a heading for each section), semantically using different heading types is not good.

 I may search about the accessiblity and the effect on SEO of such approaches.
+____
+### How to add a favicon to your website?
+W3schools has a [nice article](https://www.w3schools.com/html/html_favicon.asp) about this topic.

+Also, the website they mentioned for favicons, you can upload any image you want and the website will automatically convert it to a favicon.